 Anti Kpop-Fangirl – a site that I once wrote for, which is now defunct.
 You can visit it here, and I recommend that you do so.
-Strange and mysterious as it may seem, I am only one of many writers at Anti Kpop-Fangirl.
+Strange and mysterious as it may seem, I was only one of many writers at Anti Kpop-Fangirl.
 There are many other writers, with many other opinions, sometimes the same as my own, sometimes not.
 Know this as trufax.